symfony/symfony-docs/frontend/encore/installation.rst

 .. code-block:: terminal

+    # if you use the Yarn package manager
     $ yarn add @symfony/webpack-encore --dev

-    # if you prefer npm, run this command instead:
+    # if you use the npm package manager
     $ npm install @symfony/webpack-encore --save-dev

 This command creates (or modifies) a ``package.json`` file and downloads